If you're new to fingerstyle guitar, here's a guide to reading and understanding fingerpicking guitar tabs.

 • and A for the ring finger.

-To represent this with tablature, it's important to notate the bass line which is played with your thumb using stem down notes.
+To represent the bass notes with tablature, notate the bass line played with your thumb using stem down notes.
 The melody that you play with your fingers should be marked with stem up notes.

 Freight train tab with travis picking pattern